malthejorgensen/blagblogblag.com/_posts/2014-12-01-head-and-NUL.md

     find . -iname '*_old*' | head -n 5 | xargs rm

+– and now we're back to something that doesn't work with filenames containing spaces.
-... which doesn't work with spaces.
-Our `-print0` won't work because doesn't have the equivalent of the `xargs -0` flag.
+Our `-print0`-trick from earlier won't work because `head` doesn't have an equivalent of the `xargs -0` flag.

 ## `awk` to the rescue?
 _Note_: The following assumes that `awk` refers to BSD-awk -- specifically the `awk` provided